ERGA-consortium/EARs/README.md

 ![fork](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExc3ZrbnZlZ3F5MmEyeWR1cDR2OGl3Y3N5NzBvdG1uazBieGNrNXRtbyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/oleywqx5iujp9MFDYx/giphy.gif)

 Prepare a folder and subfolder with your species name and ToLID, respectively, to place your EAR pdf.
-Upload that inside the Assembly_Reports folder (the result will be, e.g.: `Assembly_Reports/Caretta_caretta/rCarCar2/rCarCar2_EAR.pdf`).
-Do the upload to a new branch specific for this EAR.
+Upload that inside the Assembly_Reports folder (the result will be, e.g.: `Assembly_Reports/Caretta_caretta/rCarCar2/rCarCar2_EAR.pdf`). **Important!** Do the upload to a new branch specific to this EAR (see example below).
+If you want to submit more than one species, you need to have one branch per each.

 ![upload](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYnR3MnVqZmQ4MjJhdnY0N3NwZGV0cnJwMjRyMnR0MW54NzUyMjAzNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/fHX2krp68vFCrzzKzG/giphy.gif)